What is a Zero-Day Threat?

 It is important for everyone to update their software regularly so that it can be updated with any threat definitions that developers have included in the new builds.
 It’s the best way to avoid having vulnerabilities in your software.

-If you would like to talk to one of our expert IT technicians about the latest Chrome update, or if you have a lot of endpoints running Chrome and you would like to talk about having TAP Tech help you keep your software patched and up to date, give us a call at 203-744-9760 today.
+If you would like to talk to one of our expert IT technicians about the latest Chrome update, or if you have a lot of endpoints running Chrome and you would like to talk about having COMPANYNAME help you keep your software patched and up to date, give us a call at PHONENUMBER today.